M4riko/test/README.md

 ## Environments

 The application has been implemented using PYHTON 3.5.1 and tested on Windows 10.
-Only basic Python libraries has been used.
+Only basic Python libraries have been used.

 The code will not run on PYTHON 2.x